-Where to Enjoy Fall Colors in the Bay Area
+Where to See the Best Fall Color in the Bay Area

 What fruits spell autumn better than apples and pears?
-To pick them right off the tree with your children, drive to Gabriel Farm in Sebastopol and grab a basket to pluck apples, pears, or persimmons.
+To pick them right off the tree with your children, drive to Gabriel Farm in Sebastopol and grab a basket to pluck Asian pears, Fuyu persimmons, or, even pumpkins from the patch.
 Plan your visit on a Sunday and grab a bite at the charming farmers market in downtown Sebastopol.
-After lunch, discover Santa Rosa’s Ragle Ranch Regional Park and its newly renovated playground so kids can swing and climb all their wits off.
-There’s even a small hiking trail to make this a full nature day trip.
+After lunch, discover Santa Rosa’s Ragle Ranch Regional Park—there’s even a playground so kids can swing and climb to their hearts’ content.
+Add in the small hiking trail to make this a full nature day trip.

 For a dazzling display of maple trees and cherry trees, head over to the Hakone Gardens in Saratoga.
 These traditional Japanese gardens on the eastern slopes of the Santa Cruz Mountains are choreographed to produce a breathtaking variety of colors and forms in all seasons.
 From now through the winter, explore the arching bridges over the koi ponds with your kids, walk around the tea house, or relax in the bamboo forest.
-For a more forest-oriented experience, discover Uvas Canyon County Park in Morgan Hill, where stately oak trees shed their leaves along the creek that trickles down Uvas Canyon.
-You may even catch the last of the waterfall before winter rains restore it to full flown beauty.
+For a more forest-oriented experience, discover Uvas Canyon County Park in Morgan Hill, where stately oak trees shed their leaves along the creek bed through Uvas Canyon.

 After the cultural experience, let the kids loose at Oak Meadow Park in Los Gatos, a large community park where kids will find multiple playgrounds and a decommissioned jet plane nicknamed “Shooting Star” in which they can play.
 In the same park, the Billy Jones Wildcat Railroad and W.E.
 “Bill” Mason Carousel are the reason local families keep coming back.
 Miniature steam train ride anyone?